 Why We Need It

 Vitamin E, a fat-soluble vitamin, plays a broad role in promoting health.
 It primarily serves as an antioxidant that helps protect the body from the effects of free radicals.
 Free radicals are substances that can damage the body’s cells and may increase the risk for heart disease and cancer.
+People may be exposed to free radicals in the environment from cigarette smoke, air pollution, and ultraviolet light from the sun.
+The body needs Vitamin E.

-Contrary to misguided health claims, vitamin E does NOT offer the following benefits: prevent aging, cure heart disease and cancer, improve athletic performance, improve sexual prowess, or cure infertility.
+Contrary to misguided health claims, Vitamin E does NOT offer the following benefits: prevent aging, cure heart disease and cancer, improve athletic performance, improve sexual prowess, or cure infertility.

 Recommended Daily Intakes of Vitamin E